wangshiw/siteproxy/README.md

       "description": "Note: token_prefix acts as the website password, please set it carefully. proxy_url and token_prefix together form the access URL."
    }
 7. Execute: node bundle.js
-8. Now you can access your domain in the browser.
+8. Now you can access your domain in the browser, address is actually proxy_url+token_prefix.
 9. If you want to use CloudFlare for acceleration, you can refer to CloudFlare's documentation.
 ```
 ### 联系方式